-Most of the activities described in this report relate to the formation and launch of the first operational CCA program in California: Marin Clean Energy (MCE) which operates in parts of Marin County.
-MCE is administered by the Marin Energy Authority (MEA), a joint powers authority formed by several communities in Marin County for the purpose of implementing the CCA program.
-Thus, the majority of utility activity described in this report is that of Pacific Gas and Electric (PG&E), the distribution utility serving Marin County.
+Most of the activities described in this report relate to the formation and launch of the first operational CCA program in California: Marin Clean Energy (MCE), which operates in parts of Marin County.
+MCE is administered by the Marin Energy Authority (MEA), a joint powers authority formed by several communities in Marin County for the purpose of implementing the CCA program.3 The incumbent utility serving MCE's service territory is Pacific Gas and Electric Company (PG&E).

-As reported in the first quarter report, the formation and launch of MCE, and PG&E's activities surrounding MCE's implementation, engendered a great deal of controversy and frustration.
-Before, during, and since the launch of MCE, CPUC staff has been engaged in mediating disputes, as well as modifying implementation rules, to create a level playing field and allow the potential for a fair and informed choice by Marin County customers.
+As reported in the first and second quarter reports, the formation and launch of MCE, and PG&E's activities surrounding MCE's implementation, engendered a great deal of controversy.
+Before, during, and since the launch of MCE, the CPUC has been engaged in mediating disputes and modifying implementation rules in an effort to create a level playing field while enabling Marin County customers to make a clear and informed choice regarding MCE provided service.